 In all my work across two decades, I have serviced private corporations and I have had a bit more faith in them to develop people friendly ecosystems.
 So, last weekend I was excited to visit the brand new office of a large corporation, that a friend of mine has designed.
 The new design has won several awards for its smart design, the community feel and its modern, yet resort like facilities.
 It’s a place, which was designed to make you feel that you are not working when you are working.
 It is indeed a very cool design.

 However a surprise awaited me.
 When I met some people from within the corporation, I realized that the corporation was in serious need of renovation.
 The management systems and processes which enabled the corporation to run, were still a victim of the legacy management style and not at all in sync with the new design of the corporate office.
 Tens of crores were spent in the new fit-out in order to bring about people centricity and increase efficiency, but it seemed that staff continued to leave the organization like they were before.
-Although the new fitout has shiny glass windows, the core management systems does not allow much transparency or encourage open communication.
+Although the new fitout has shiny glass windows, the core management systems does not allow much transparency or encourage open communication, and that’s why the use of a Public Speaking Training help the Directors of the company have a better communication with everyone in the corporation.
 Erecting a shiny new facility which wins all design awards is meaningless if the surrounding organizational environment is misaligned.

 Terms like ritual design and culture design are gaining popularity as a handful of organisations realize the importance of re-designing the culture.
 An ‘open open’ office is not good enough, an ‘open culture’ needs to be an integral part of the new age corporation.
 Following six sigma and being better is no more good enough.
 You need to be different, and really really different.
 Differentiation is the new strategic advantage in a world full of clutter.
 To design a new culture, design needs to take centre-stage.
 Design is no more a beauty salon, but has the potential to effect rule bending innovation across the board.
 There is nothing wrong in spreadsheet thinking; it is just that it’s not good enough anymore.